Get involved today!

 In 2017 Morehouse College is celebrating its 150th year anniversary.
 Therefore, we ask that you strongly consider supporting our mission of developing men with disciplined minds who will lead lives of leadership and service by continuing to be a sponsor.

-All proceeds from the Morehouse Golf Classic will benefit the Morehouse College Scholarship Fund, as this event is jointly sponsored by the BMAA/DCMAC, which are both registered 501(c) 3 nonprofit organizations.
+All proceeds from the Morehouse Golf Classic will benefit the Morehouse College Scholarship Fund, as this event is jointly sponsored by the Baltimore Morehouse Alumni Association and the Morehouse National Alumni Association DC Metro Chapter, both registered 501(c) 3 nonprofit organizations.

 College has never been more expensive.